-ars Ended aber 30,
+ears Ended nber 30,

-2007 2006
+2008 2007

-illions)
+(in m illions)

-Net Income \$ 88.6 \$ 25.1
+Net Income \$ 133.1 \$ 88.6

 Adjustments:

-Depreciation and amortization expense 24.0 16.1
+Depreciation and amortization expense 25.2 24.0

-Interest expense, net 91.8 76.8
+Interest expense, net 92.7 91.8

-Income tax provision 53.4 16.3
+Income tax provision 73.5 53.4

-$EBITDA^{(1)}$ 257.8 134.3
+$EBITDA^{(1)}$ 324.5 257.8

 Adjustments:

-Acquisition related costs (2) 9.3 1.6
+Acquisition related costs (2) 2.4 9.3

-Non-cash compensation and deferred compensation costs (3) 5.5 1.0
+Non-cash compensation and deferred compensation costs (3) 6.2 5.5

-One-time special bonus (4) 6.2

-Refinancing costs (5) 48.6

-Public offering costs (6) 1.7 2.7
+Public offering costs (4) 1.7

-Other (7) 0.4
+Other (5) 0.4

-EBITDA As Defined (8)(9) \$ 274.7 \$ 194.4
+EBITDA As Defined (6)(7) \$333.1 \$ 274.7

 - (1) EBITDA represents earnings before interest, taxes, depreciation and amortization. - (2) Represents costs incurred to integrate acquired businesses into TD Group's operations, purchase accounting adjustments to inventory that were charged to cost of sales when the inventory was sold and acquisition earnout costs.
-The amount recognized for the earnout payments to Howard Skurka are pursuant to the terms of the retention agreement entered into with him in connection with our acquisition of substantially all of the assets of Skurka in December 2004. - (3) Represents the expenses recognized by the Company under our stock option and deferred compensation plans.
-The amount reflected above for fiscal 2006 includes (i) a reversal of previously recorded amounts charged to expense of \$3.8 million resulting from the termination of two of our deferred compensation plans during fiscal 2006, and (ii) expense recognized by us under a new deferred compensation plan adopted by us in December 2005. - (4) Represents the aggregate amount of one-time special bonuses paid on November 10, 2005 to certain members of management. - (5) Represents costs associated with refinancing the debt structure of TD Group in fiscal 2006, including the premium of \$25.6 million paid to redeem our 8 3/8% senior subordinated notes, the write off of debt issue costs of \$22.9 million, and other expenses of \$0.1 million. - (6) Represents costs and expenses incurred by TD Group related to the initial public offering in March 2006 or the secondary offering in May 2007. - (7) Represents the write-down of certain property to its fair value that has been reclassified as held for sale in fiscal 2007. - EBITDA As Defined represents EBITDA plus, as applicable for the relevant period, inventory purchase accounting adjustments, acquisition integration costs, non-cash compensation and deferred compensation costs, one-time special bonus payments made to members of our management and certain acquisition earnout costs, and expenses or charges incurred by us in connection with equity offerings, permitted investments, acquisitions, dispositions, recapitalizations or permitted debt transactions, including all of the expenses or charges relating to the refinancing in June 2006.
+The amount recognized for the earnout payment to Howard Skurka was pursuant to the terms of the retention agreement entered into with him in connection with our acquisition of substantially all of the assets of Skurka in December 2004. - (3) Represents the expenses recognized by the Company under our stock option and deferred compensation plans. - (4) Represents costs and expenses incurred by TD Group related to the secondary offering in May 2007. - (5) Represents the write-down of certain property to its fair value that had been reclassified as held for sale in fiscal 2007. - EBITDA As Defined represents EBITDA plus, as applicable for the relevant period, inventory purchase accounting adjustments, acquisition integration costs, non-cash compensation and deferred compensation costs, certain acquisition earnout costs, and expenses or charges incurred by us in connection with equity offerings, permitted investments, acquisitions, dispositions, recapitalizations, or permitted debt transactions.
 Our management uses EBITDA As Defined to review and assess our operating performance and management team in connection with our employee incentive programs and the preparation of our annual budget and our financial projections.
 In addition, the revolving credit facility under the Senior Secured Credit Facility requires compliance, on a pro forma basis, with a first lien leverage ratio, which is measured based on our Consolidated EBITDA (as defined therein).
+The Senior Secured Credit Facility defines Consolidated EBITDA in a manner equal to how we defined EBITDA As Defined.
+This financial covenant is a material term of the Senior Secured Credit Facility as failure to comply with such financial covenant could result in an event of default under the Indenture). - (7) Although we use EBITDA and EBITDA As Defined as measures to assess the performance of our business and for the other purposes set forth above, the use of EBITDA and EBITDA As Defined as an analytical tool has limitations, and you should not consider either of them in isolation, or as a substitute for analysis of our results of operations as reported in accordance with GAAP.
+Some of these limitations are: - neither EBITDA nor EBITDA As Defined reflects the significant interest expense, or the cash requirements necessary to service interest payments, on our indebtedness;